jaiswalrahul2427/Expense-Tracker-Web-App/README.md

 **Instructions:**

-+Select a category from the dropdown list.
++ Select a category from the dropdown list.
-+Enter the amount of the expense in numerical format.
++ Enter the amount of the expense in numerical format.
-+Choose the date of the expense using the date picker.
++ Choose the date of the expense using the date picker.
-+Click the "Add" button to add the expense to the list.
++ Click the "Add" button to add the expense to the list.
-+To delete a specific expense, click the "Delete" button corresponding to that expense in the table.
++ To delete a specific expense, click the "Delete" button corresponding to that expense in the table.

 **Installation:**